Saint Bavo's Cathedral Ghent

 During the entire restoration campaign, the Ghent Altarpiece itself will remain on view in the Saint-Bavo cathedral, except for the panel undergoing restoration.

 This unique project will be extensively documented.
 The Province of East Flanders takes the lead to provide information to a wider public.
-Educational programs and special exhibitions relating to this restoration event are being held in the Provincial Cultural Centre in the Caermersklooster in Gent.
+Educational programs and special exhibitions relating to this restoration event are being held in the Provincial Cultural Centre in the Caermersklooster in Ghent.